Life as a artist: 5 years in

 Learning a New Medium

 I had always been very familiar with gouache and watercolor; I used them throughout my childhood and all the way through college, but there was one medium I had never really touched, but it always intrigued me the most: oils.
-I loved watching oil painting process videos; they were so satisfying to watch, and there was something about oils that made paintings truly come alive.
+I loved watching oil painting process videos; the process was so satisfying, and there was something about oils that made paintings truly come alive.
 I had played around with it a little a few years ago, but never really got the hang of it and hadn’t picked it up since.

 With this new excitement, I got out my oil paints that were collecting dust and decided to give them another try.
 It was a gloomy December day on the island, with foggy forests and windswept mossy trees; it served as the perfect inspiration.
 That’s when I painted Raventhorn.
 And wow this time felt so different from the previous times I had used oils, for some reason, it just clicked.
-I was so happy I had picked it up again because it reignited my love for painting, and I couldn’t wait to see what the future held.
+I was so happy I had picked it up again because it reignited my love for painting.

 It’s amazing how life’s twists and turns, both big and small, led me to this pivotal moment, a painting I truly believe has forever altered the course of my life and career.
 It’s a beautiful reminder of how life truly is a remarkable journey.